 Because no money coming in = no business.

 Yep, I totally was guilty of this one!
 But first, if you’re wondering what the hell a niche is, it’s simply what you’re offering and to who.
 Like … a very specific who.

 For example, if someone’s a wedding photographer they might simply say that they provide wedding photography when asked about what it is that they do.
 BUT if they’ve decided to focus in on a particular niche, their response might be something like, “I do creative wedding photography for offbeat brides.”

-They are extra specific about what they’re offering, and exactly who they’re offering it to.
+They are being extra specific about not only what they’re offering, but exactly who they’re offering it to.

 The problem with being too broad with your niche is that when you try to appeal to everyone, you end up appealing to no one (at least not very well.)

 I remember when I was trying to do it all on my blog … I was writing posts about photography, storm chasing, DIY crafts, recipes, party ideas and personal “life updates” along with some business tips on the side.
 (Yes I know, completely random!)

 I had an extremely hard time developing a following because I was too all over the place.
 The people who came to my blog for storm chasing didn’t give a crap about my DIY stuff, and the people who came to my blog for recipes didn’t give a crap about my business stuff.